 Normal Coronary Anatomy

 The coronary arteries arise from the aortic sinuses as two main branches, the right coronary artery, and the left main coronary artery.
 The right coronary artery (RCA) arises from the right sinus of Valsalva (RSV), whereas the left main coronary artery (LM) arises from the left sinus of Valsalva (LSV) (image 1).
 The LM passes between the main pulmonary artery and the left auricle and further divides into the left anterior descending (LAD) and left circumflex (LCX).
 The LAD courses down towards the apex of the heart via the anterior interventricular sulcus.
-It will further give rise to the diagonal and septal branches and supplies the anterior wall and the anterior half of the interventricular septum.
-The LCX courses through the coronary sulcus and onto the diaphragmatic cardiac surface gives rise to one or more obtuse marginal branches and supplies the lateral wall.
+It will further give rise to the diagonal and septal branches and supply the anterior wall and the anterior half of the interventricular septum.
+The LCX courses through the coronary sulcus and onto the diaphragmatic cardiac surface give rise to one or more obtuse marginal branches and supply the lateral wall.

 After its origin, the RCA courses through the right atrioventricular sulcus to the acute margin of the heart and then continues posteriorly into the diaphragmatic surface and base of the heart.
-The RCA gives rise to the atrial branch, SA nodal and AV nodal branches and supplies the right atrium, right ventricle, sinoatrial (SA) and atrioventricular (AV) nodes, the interatrial septum, portion of the left atrium, posterior one-third of the interventricular septum, and a portion of the posterior part of the left ventricle.
+The RCA gives rise to the atrial branch, SA nodal, and AV nodal branches and supplies the right atrium, right ventricle, sinoatrial (SA) and atrioventricular (AV) nodes, the interatrial septum, portion of the left atrium, posterior one-third of the interventricular septum, and a portion of the posterior part of the left ventricle.

 Many variations exist in the coronary anatomy and are considered normal.
 One such example is that of coronary dominance.
 The artery that supplies the posterior descending artery (PDA) and the posterolateral branch determines coronary dominance.
 In most individuals (70% of cases), the PDA arises from the RCA, which makes it a right dominant system.
 If the supply is from the LCX, then it is considered a left dominant system (10% of cases).
 Co-dominance is also possible in about 20% of cases.
 The dominant artery usually also supplies the AV nodal branches.
 Variations can exist within that as well.